-- 9.8 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimizing the risk of abuse - 9.9 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.10 All low level concerns are reported to the headteacher/principal and may also be self-referred (KCSiE provides further clarity on processes- 432-434) - 9.11 Our Managing Allegations Policy details the processes and conclusion of low level concerns and guidance about including information in references. - 9.12 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.13 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower.
-Please refer to Whistleblowing policy) - 9.14 Historic allegations will be referred to the police
+- Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school/college, known as transferable risk) - 9.6 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusions. - 9.7 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes - 9.8 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimizing the risk of abuse - 9.9 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.10 All low level concerns are reported to the headteacher/principal and may also be self-referred (KCSiE provides further clarity on processes- 430-436) - 9.11 Our Low level concerns Policy details the processes and conclusion of low level concerns and guidance about including information in references. - 9.12 All allegations made against a member of staff, including supply staff, volunteers, contractors or security staff working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made. - 9.13 We ensure that all staff are aware of how to raise a concern, including anonymously as a whistleblower.
+(Please refer to Whistleblowing policy) - 9.14 Historic allegations will be referred to the police